simonpedrogonzalez/solar-explorer/docs/finalprocessbook.md

 ## Questions

-Our initial focus was on fundamental questions:
+Our project's evolution was guided by a series of questions that evolved as we delved deeper into the data and design process.

+### Initial Questions

+We began with fundamental questions about representation and user experience:

-*   How can we effectively convey the scale and intricacy of the solar system?
+*   **Scale and Intricacy:** How can we effectively convey the vast scale and intricate structure of the solar system in a way that is both accurate and comprehensible?
+This question led us to explore logarithmic scaling for distances and the careful placement of celestial bodies and their orbits.
-*   How can we visualize space mission paths intuitively?
+*   **Intuitive Mission Paths:** How can we visualize the paths of space missions in an intuitive manner that highlights their complexity and key events?
+This question guided our exploration of different path representations, including direct paths and multi-curve paths, as well as the use of tooltips to provide detailed information on hover.

+### Evolving Inquiries

-As we progressed, we delved into more specific inquiries:
+As we progressed, our questions became more specific and data-driven:

-*   What are the significant milestones of each mission?
+*   **Mission Milestones:** What are the significant milestones of each mission, and how can we effectively highlight these events within the visualization?
+This led us to incorporate interactive elements, such as the time slider, to allow users to explore missions over time and see key events.
-*   How can we emphasize the unique attributes of different spacecraft?
+*   **Spacecraft Attributes:** How can we emphasize the unique attributes of different spacecraft and their roles in missions?
+This prompted us to use color-coding and visual encoding to differentiate spacecraft types and to include detailed information in tooltips.
-*   What are the correlations between mission objectives and their trajectories?
+*   **Mission Objectives and Trajectories:** What are the correlations between mission objectives and their trajectories, and how can we visualize these relationships?
+This question guided the development of Dashboard 2 (Data Explorer), where users can explore scatterplots and histograms to analyze mission data and discover patterns.

+### New Questions

+The process of data analysis and visualization also sparked new questions:

+*   **Visual Clutter:** How can we effectively manage visual clutter, especially when dealing with a large number of satellites and mission paths?
+This led us to explore techniques like color-coding, scaling, and zoom levels to prioritize important elements and maintain visual clarity.
+*   **Interactive Exploration:** How can we design interactions that encourage users to actively explore the data and discover insights on their own?
+This guided our implementation of features like zooming, panning, selection highlighting, and tooltips.
+*   **Data Enrichment:** What additional data could be incorporated to provide a richer and more nuanced understanding of space missions?
+This led us to enrich our dataset with variables like gravity, temperature, and discovery information.

+By continually asking and refining these questions, we were able to iteratively improve our visualization and create a tool that effectively communicates the complexities and wonders of space exploration.

 ## Data

 ### Data Sources

-Planetary data was acquired from reliable sources [insert links or specific names], and space mission data was compiled from NASA API and JPL Horizons.
+Our project relied on two primary data sources:

+*   **General Catalog of Artificial Space Objects (GCAT):** This comprehensive catalog, published and maintained by Jonathan C. McDowell at the Harvard-Smithsonian Center for Astrophysics, provided information on artificial objects in Earth orbit and deep space missions.
+We specifically used the following tables from GCAT:
+    *   Organizations Database
+    *   Launch Vehicles
+    *   Launch Lists
+    *   Worlds in the Solar System
+    *   Object Catalogs

+*   **NASA Jet Propulsion Laboratory (JPL) Horizons Data System:** To supplement the GCAT data and obtain more detailed information about planetary bodies, we utilized NASA JPL's Horizons data system, accessed through their public REST API and tables of information about Planetary Satellites.

 ### Data Cleaning and Preprocessing

-Data cleaning was essential to ensure compatibility and consistency:
+Data cleaning was essential to ensure compatibility and consistency within our visualization:

-*   **Date Standardization:** GCAT's unique date formats were parsed and converted to ISO-8601 for consistency.
+*   **Date Standardization:** GCAT's unique "Vague Date" format required custom code for parsing and conversion to the standard ISO-8601 format.
-*   **Object Relationships:** Relationships between objects and their parent objects (e.g., rockets, payloads) were mapped.
+*   **Object Relationships:**  We mapped the relationships between objects and their parent objects (e.g., rockets, payloads) to accurately represent the hierarchical structure of space missions.
 *   **Primary Payload Identification:**  Logic was implemented to identify the "primary" payload of each mission, prioritizing human payloads, then pressurized payloads, and so on.
+This ensured that the most relevant object was highlighted in the visualization.

-The cleaned data was stored in JSON format for efficient access within our JavaScript visualization.
+The cleaned data was stored in JSON format for efficient access and manipulation within our JavaScript visualization.

 ### Calculating Planetary Positions

-Accurately calculating planetary positions presented several challenges:
+Accurately calculating planetary positions for any given time presented several challenges:

-*   **Time Unit Inconsistencies:** Addressing inconsistencies in time units (years vs. days) within the data.
+*   **Time Unit Inconsistencies:**  We addressed inconsistencies in time units (years vs. days) within the data to ensure accurate calculations and conversions.
-*   **Orbital Element Wrapping:** Handling the wrapping of orbital elements (e.g., from 360 to 0 degrees).
+*   **Orbital Element Wrapping:**  We handled the wrapping of orbital elements (e.g., from 360 to 0 degrees) to maintain accuracy in orbital calculations.
-*   **Mean Anomaly Calculation:** Correcting errors in the initial mean anomaly calculation.
+*   **Mean Anomaly Calculation:**  We corrected errors in the initial mean anomaly calculation to ensure accurate positioning of planets in their orbits.
-*   **Earth Ephemerides Artifacts:** Accounting for computational artifacts in Earth's ephemerides data due to the coordinate system's reliance on the autumnal equinox.
+*   **Earth Ephemerides Artifacts:**  We accounted for computational artifacts in Earth's ephemerides data due to the coordinate system's reliance on the autumnal equinox.

-These issues were resolved, resulting in accurate planetary position calculations.
+These issues were resolved through careful analysis and code modifications, resulting in accurate planetary position calculations.
 The Python code for this process is available in the `calculate_planetary_positions.py` file.

+### Data Processing and Derived Data

+To further enhance our visualization, we performed additional data processing and derived new data points:

+*   **Space Junk Identification:** Using heuristics based on time since last state change and object type, we identified space junk to provide insights into its accumulation over time.
+*   **Trajectory Calculation:** We converted lists of events (containing timing and orbital data) into trajectories for plotting on the map, enabling the visualization of mission paths and the calculation of distances between objects.

+This data processing was implemented in JavaScript by converting the TSV tables to maps of IDs to JSON objects.
+We then wrote functions to derive the space junk and trajectory data, enriching the information available for visualization.

-### Exploratory Data Analysis (EDA)
+## Exploratory Data Analysis (EDA)

-We used Python with Matplotlib and Seaborn for EDA.
-Histograms of mission launch dates showed a concentration in the late 20th century, while scatter plots of mission duration versus distance traveled revealed the diverse complexities of mission types.
-These findings guided our inclusion of a timeline slider and color-coded mission types.
+Before diving into the design of our visualization, we conducted Exploratory Data Analysis (EDA) to gain a deeper understanding of the space mission data.
+This involved creating various visualizations to uncover patterns, trends, and relationships within the data.

+### Visualizations Used

+We utilized a combination of visualization techniques to explore the data:

+*   **Histograms:** Histograms were used to visualize the distribution of various variables, such as:
+    *   Mission launch dates: This revealed a concentration of missions in the late 20th century, informing our decision to include a time slider to filter missions by launch date.
+    *   Mission durations: This highlighted the varying complexities of different mission types.
+    *   Orbital parameters: This helped us understand the distribution of orbital characteristics like eccentricity and inclination.

+*   **Scatter Plots:** Scatter plots were employed to explore relationships between different variables, such as:
+    *   Mission duration vs. distance traveled: This revealed a positive correlation, indicating that longer missions tend to travel farther distances.
+    *   Spacecraft mass vs. mission objective: This helped us identify trends in spacecraft design based on their intended purpose.
+    *   Orbital parameters vs. mission destination: This allowed us to see how orbital characteristics vary depending on the target planet or celestial body.

+### Insights Gained

+The EDA provided valuable insights that significantly influenced our design choices:

+*   **Temporal Trends:** The concentration of missions in the late 20th century highlighted the importance of incorporating a time dimension into our visualization.
+This led to the inclusion of the time slider, allowing users to explore how space exploration has evolved over time.
+*   **Mission Diversity:** The wide range of mission durations and distances traveled emphasized the need to effectively represent this diversity.
+We used color-coding to distinguish different mission types and incorporated tooltips to provide detailed information about each mission.
+*   **Orbital Complexity:** The analysis of orbital parameters revealed the complexity of mission trajectories and the need for clear visual representations.
+We used Bézier curves with control points to create smooth and accurate mission paths.
+*   **Data Relationships:** The scatter plots helped us identify relationships between variables, informing the design of Dashboard 2 (Data Explorer).
+This dashboard allows users to interactively explore these relationships through scatterplots and histograms.

+### Design Implications

+The insights gained from the EDA directly informed our design decisions:

+*   **Time Slider:**  The temporal trends observed in the histograms led to the inclusion of the time slider, enabling users to filter missions by launch date and see the evolution of space exploration.
+*   **Color-Coding:** The diversity of missions prompted us to use color-coding to distinguish different mission types, enhancing visual clarity and user understanding.
+*   **Mission Paths:** The analysis of orbital parameters guided our use of Bézier curves to create smooth and accurate mission paths, effectively representing the complexity of mission trajectories.
+*   **Data Explorer:** The relationships identified in the scatter plots informed the design of Dashboard 2, providing users with an interactive tool to explore these relationships further.

+By grounding our design choices in the insights derived from the EDA, we ensured that our visualization effectively communicates the key patterns and trends within the space mission data.

 ## Design Evolution